Forklift Safety: Training, Maintenance, Facility Tips

 Every year in the United States, there are more than 100,000 forklift-related accidents.
+Proper transportation management and warehouse safety protocols are essential to reducing these incidents.

 According to statistics provided by OSHA, 34% of these accidents lead to an injury.
 Out of that, about 100 workers per year are fatally injured due to a forklift accident.